 - The right strain might not have been used or,

 - the probiotic might not have enough CFU’s or ‘colony forming units’

-The colony forming units are very important.
+The colony forming units are fundamental.
 They are part of the balance in a cat’s gut.
 In the cat’s GI tract, colonies form to benefit the cat and to increase the good bacteria.
 These are the right bacteria, the strains that can help.

 The Probiotic Family in Close-Up

 Meet the probiotic family.
-They have names that will intimiadte most cat people.
+They have names that will intimidate most cat people.
 Lactobacillus acidophilus is a probiotic bacillus, along with others it contains strains of Bacillus, Enterococcus, Bifidobacteria and Streptococcus.

 This is where Humarian, its investment in research, and its products are a big help.
 They make the science and the bacteria much easier to understand.